 Even before the pandemic, many institutions have already been offering online degree programs.
+Online education trends reflect that this method of learning is not going to cease even post-pandemic.
 As noted by Shailendra Palvia, Prageet Aeron, and their co-authors in their 2018 study, online education is on track to become mainstream by 2025 due to a combination of various factors.

 "As information and communication technologies have kept advancing, online education has become more feasible technologically, economically, and operationally," the authors noted.
 According to them, the "increase in nontraditional students that are working full time and the advanced state of technology" are just two of the factors driving the growth of online education.